AndyCYao/personal_webpage/content/courses/cmpt318.md

 This matrix just takes this idea, and extends it over multiple items. the matrix is *symmetric* that means when you transpose the table, it is the same values.

+note unlike correlation, covariance is not standardized betwee -1 , 1, it's in the original unit.

 ### Kalman Filtering
 read [article](http://www.bzarg.com/p/how-a-kalman-filter-works-in-pictures/) for explanation.

-The filter works with two things, our observations, and our predictions of what we expect to happen (the prior).
+The filter works with two things, our observations (given by the sensor AKA `Observation matrix`), and our predictions (given by our understanding , AKA `transition matrix`) of what we expect to happen (the prior).
 Both are assumed to be normal distribution.

+the `observational covariance, R` is how error prone we think about our observations.

+the lower the value, the less sensor errors are assumed, and observations have more effect on result,and more noise.

+the higher the values, the less the noise,

+the `transitional covariance, Q` says what we think about our errors in our prediction.

+the lower the value - the less prediction errors are assumed, predictions have more effect on the result, -> less noise

+the higher the value - more noise

 Using the exercise on GPS data as an example.
 We know the person can walk at most 1 meter per second, we also know the GPS sensor records a data every 5 seconds.